-TV screens are displayed in units of scan lines running from left to right. and one set of Az and Ay values is specified for each trace line, one of which corresponds to each scan line.
-Maturally, it is possible to change the values line by line. if we so wish.
-Taking advantage of this.
-It is possible to make the image appear to tilt forward by making the dr values progressively smaller (resulting in more enlargement) as the lines continue toward the bottom of the screen, creating a 3-D effect.
-This makes it possible to make flat, 2-dimensional images appear to have depth.
+TV screens are displayed in units of scan lines running from left to right.

+and one set of $\triangle x$ and $\triangle y$ values is specified for each trace line, one of which corresponds to each scan line.
+Naturally, it is possible to change the values line by line. if we so wish.
+Taking advantage of this. it is possible to make the image appear to tilt forward by making the $\triangle x$ values progressively smaller (resulting in more unlargement) as the lines continue toward the bottom of the screen, creating a 3-D effect.
+This makes it possible to make flat, 2-dimensional images appear to have depth:

-One point requires caution: though the original image can be tilted forwards and backwards, it cannot be rotated to the left or right.
-This is due to the fact that parameters are set line by line.
-Therefore it is not possible to produce effects such as an image tilted forward and viewed from the right front or left front.
+One point requires caution: though the original image can be thited forwards and hackwards, it cannot he rotated to the left or with.
+This is one to the fact that parameters are set line by line.
+Pherefore it is not possible to produce effects such as an image tilted forward and lewed from the right front or left front.

-- <Quick Review Part 4> - - \ What is the basic principle behind rotation, expansion and reduction? - \ What sort of effects cannot be produced using the coordinate conversion functi on?
+- <Quick Review Part 4> - - What is the basic principle behind rotation expansion and reduction? - What sort of effects cannot be produced using the coordinate conversion function?

-(2-2) Pull Graphics Function
+(2-2) Full Graphics Function

 Another capability of the graphics numeric processing chip is its full graphics function.
-In contrast to the generally used display method in which images are composed of cell units, Full Graphics manipulates and displays graphical images using dot units.
-It is used in cases where it is meaningless to think in torms of solls or, especially, blocks, or if it is not possible to express an image using the cell concept.
-This function can be implemented in software on the GENESIS.
-We must first understand its implementation on the GENESIS in order to understand how the full graphics function differs.
+In contrast to the generally used display method in which images are composed of cell up ts, full Graphics manipulates and displays graphical images using dot units.
+It is used in cases where it is meaningless to think in torms of colls or, ospecially, blocks, or if it is not possible to express an image using the cell concept.
+This function can be implemented in software on the GRMESIS.
+We must first understand its implementation on the GRMESIS in order to understand how the full graphics function differs.

-The full graphics function displays images using dot units.
+the full graphics function displays images using dot units.
 The GENESIS implementation handles two dots as one byte.
 In other words, the actual display processing uses 2-dot units.
 This means that if it is necessary to shift part of an image by one dot, the center of one byte must be shifted one-half unit at a time.
 The processing required to do this is very unwieldy.